Balancingrock/SwifterSockets/doc/User Manual.md

 Where the `InterfaceAccess` is a protocol in and of itsef.
 This parameter allows the creation of other interfaces using the same mechanism.
 For example in SecureSockets it is used to create SSL connections.

-For SwifterSockets it should always be an instance of `TipInterface`.
+For SwifterSockets it always is an instance of `TipInterface`.

 The second parameter `address` allows the connection factory to determine if the connection request should be granted and/or to create a log of clients or servers that have been connected.